 After about a week’s time, you should begin to see and hear no new signs of rodent infestation.
 If this does not occur, double check to ensure you’ve dealt with all interior rodent passage ways and to be certain that no new ones have come into existence.

 At this juncture, you seal up exterior openings that have been accessible by rodents in the past.
 As alluded to a moment ago, you need to address even the smallest openings due to the ability of rodents to squeeze through very small holes.

 If evidence suggests that you have a major rodent infestation in your home or business, you will want to give serious consideration to hiring an experienced exterminator.
-The reality is that undertaking rodent droppings cleanup is a misguided effort unless and until you have thoroughly eradicated rodents from the premises and fortified the perimeter to protect against a future infestation.
+The reality is that undertaking rodent droppings cleanup is a misguided effort until you have thoroughly eradicated rodents from the premises and fortified the perimeter to protect against a future infestation.

 Understanding the Dangers of Rodent Droppings

 Like many people with a mouse or rat droppings at their home or business, when it comes to cleanup you may think: “Grab a broom.”
 If this is your mindset, you must change it at once.
 The safe and thorough cleanup of rodent droppings necessitates far more than sweeping mouse and rat feces and urine away.

 Rodent droppings can contain hazardous pathogens, bacteria and viruses that can result in serious and even fatal diseases.
 The U.S. Centers for Disease Control and Prevention enumerates examples of bacteria and viruses that can be spread via contact with rat droppings:

 Rodent droppings potentially become more dangerous once they dry out.
 Certain viruses and bacteria remain alive or viable for a period of time within rodent droppings, including after mouse and rat feces dry out.